 How many workshops do I need to complete in order to fulfill the reappointment expectations?

-Graduate assistants must complete the live virtual workshop offered via Zoom and the Canvas course for the academic year.
+Graduate assistants must complete one of the GAEW live virtual workshops offered via Zoom and the GAEW Digital Workshop offered via Canvas.

-The live virtual workshop is offered 10 times during the fall semester and six times during the spring semester to accommodate graduate assistants’ schedules.
+The GAEW live virtual workshops are offered 10 times during the fall semester and 6 times during the spring semester to accommodate graduate assistants’ schedules.

 Where can I find the link to the virtual session I'm registered for?